Reasonable Accommodations at Work

 None of this erases the fear.
 But knowing your rights makes it easier to have the conversation from a position of informed confidence rather than anxious guesswork.

-This isn't an exhaustive list, but it covers the kinds of accommodations that neurodivergent employees commonly find useful:
+This is not an exhaustive list, but it covers the kinds of accommodations that neurodivergent employees commonly find useful.

 Flexible working hours or adjusted start and finish times.
 Your most productive window might not be 9 to 5.